-Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by the Claims Administrator as stated below and as detailed in Section 3, How the Plan Works.
+Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by UnitedHealthcare or as required by law as detailed in Section 3, How the Plan Works.

 Eligible Expenses are determined in accordance with the Claims Administrator's reimbursement policy guidelines or as required by law.
-The Claims Administrator develops the reimbursement policy guidelines, in the Claims Administrator's discretion, following evaluation and validation of all provider billings in accordance with one or more of the following methodologies:
+UnitedHealthcare develops the reimbursement policy guidelines, in its discretion, following evaluation and validation of all provider billings generally in accordance with one or more of the following methodologies:

-- As indicated in the most recent edition of the Current Procedural Terminology (CPT), a publication of the American Medical Association, and/or the Centers for Medicare and Medicaid Services (CMS). - As reported by generally recognized professionals or publications. - As used for Medicare.

-As determined by medical staff and outside medical consultants pursuant to other appropriate source or determination that the Claims Administrator accepts.
+- As indicated in the most recent edition of the Current Procedural Terminology (CPT), a publication of the American Medical Association, and/or the Centers for Medicare and Medicaid Services (CMS). - As reported by generally recognized professionals or publications. - As used for Medicare. - As determined by medical staff and outside medical consultants pursuant to other appropriate source or determination that the Claims Administrator accepts.